 A: First, your money is in your own Spreadex account, protected up to certain limits by the Financial Services Compensation Scheme.
 Second, you'll be able to follow the progress of your investment online in real time.
 In other words, TGF has transparency.
 Third, both Spreadex and Trendwatch Asset Management Ltd are regulated by the FCA.
-Hedge funds are intended mainly for professional or so-called 'sophisticated investors'
+Hedge funds are intended maintains.